Join us at the 51st Union World Conference on Lung Health, in Seville, Spain, from 21-24 October 2020.

 The Union World Conference is the world’s largest gathering of researchers, global advocates, scientists, healthcare professionals, students and community members working to end the suffering caused by tuberculosis and lung disease, with a focus specifically on the challenges faced by low- and lower-middle income populations.
 Of the 10 million people who die each year from lung diseases, some 80 percent live in these resource-limited settings.

 Similarly, tobacco use is a major preventable risk factor for non-communicable diseases and significantly increases a person’s risk of developing TB, as well as impairing treatment outcomes.
-As the tobacco industry continues to target young people and non-smokers worldwide with products intended to addict new generations of users, preventing uptake is essential.
+As the tobacco industry continues to target young people and non-smokers worldwide with products intended to addict new generations of users, preventing uptake is key.

 And seven million people die every year from polluted air.
 There is a pressing need for policies and science that work to prevent air pollution, support lung health and reduce the burden of resulting diseases like COPD, asthma and others.